tcuisset/hhbbtt-analysis/README.md

 ### Temporary files
-A lot of orphaned temprary files end up in `nanoaod_base_analysis/data/tmp`, these need to be cleaned up :
+A lot of orphaned temprary files end up in `nanoaod_base_analysis/data/tmp`, leading to OSError. these need to be cleaned up :
-`cd nanoaod_base_analysis/data/tmp && find ./ -maxdepth 1 -name 'tmp*' -exec rm -r {} \+`.
+`cd nanoaod_base_analysis/data/tmp && find ./ -mindepth 1 -maxdepth 1 -type d -name 'tmp*' -print0 | xargs -0 -n 10 -P 10 rm -r` (old slower command :` find ./ -maxdepth 1 -name 'tmp*' -exec rm -r {} \+`).
 NB: don't just remove the tmp folder as the list of InputData files is stored there (it will have to be regrenrated).
 `ls -U -f -1` can list the files at reasonable speed (and ` /bin/ls -1U nanoaod_base_analysis/data/tmp | wc -l` count them).
 Also `/bin/ls -U . | xargs rm -r` can work.
 The `jobs` folder is also filling up.
 Also try  `mkdir emptydir && rsync -a --delete emptydir/ yourdirectory/` to remove fast